kiransid0205/kiransid0205.github.io/content/posts/post01/index.md

 !["A look at the data in daft.ie"](./images/img03.png) *This is how the data in daft.ie looks like*

-- Next, the data extraction was done on Jupyter Notebook.
-Version of Python used: Python 3.
+- The tool used is Python (version 3) on Jupyter Notebook.

 !["Loading all necessary libraries"](./images/img04.png) *Loading all the necessary libraries*